-A Comparison of U.S. and Offshore-Indian Tax Professionals’ Client Advocacy Attitudes Judgments, and Recommendations
+A Comparison of U.S. and Offshore-Indian Tax Professionals’ Client Advocacy Attitudes and Client Recommendations

 Posted: 15 Aug 2011 Last revised: 3 May 2016